OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Experiments

 \subsection{End-to-End Results}

-We compare \nickname against both sequential and parallel isolated execution (denoted as ``Baseline'' and ``Parallel'') on 3 benchmarks, across combinations of action denoising steps and language decoding steps.
-One new observation and request arrives each frame.
-Results are shown in \cref{fig:e2e-latency-throughput} and \cref{fig:e2e-speedup-heatmap}.
+We compare \nickname against both sequential and parallel isolated execution (denoted as ``Baseline'' and ``Parallel'') across settings that vary the decoding steps per frame $k \in \{1, 5, 10\}$ and the maximum total decoding steps $N$.
+One new observation and request arrive each frame. \cref{fig:e2e-tradeoff} sweeps the joint action-frequency / language-throughput operating space on the LIBERO configuration; each curve fixes $k$ and varies $N$, tracing how each system trades off the two axes as the language workload grows. \cref{fig:e2e-speedup-heatmap} reports the action-frequency speedup ratio over the baseline as we vary $k$ at fixed $N=30$.

-\paragraph{Key observations.} (1)~\nickname consistently achieves 1.2--3.7$\times$ speedup for action frequency and language throughput across all configurations, demonstrating that our method effectively coordinates the heterogeneous generation tasks, rather than trading one for the other.
-(2)~\nickname achieves higher speedup with larger total decoding steps $N$ and smaller decoding steps per frame $k$, which indicates a larger average batch size $B=N/k$.
-With a large batch size, cross-frame continuous batching fully utilizes the parallel processing capability of hardware, and achieves significant speedup.
+\paragraph{Key observations.} (1)~\nickname extends the action-frequency / language-throughput Pareto frontier: where each baseline curve must sacrifice one axis to improve the other as $N$ grows, \nickname simultaneously achieves 1.2--3.7$\times$ speedup on both, demonstrating that our method coordinates the heterogeneous generation tasks rather than trading one for the other.
+(2)~\nickname achieves higher speedup with larger total decoding steps $N$ and smaller decoding steps per frame $k$, which implies a larger average batch size $B=N/k$.
+With a large batch size, cross-frame continuous batching better utilizes hardware parallelism and achieves significant speedup.
 (3)~Naive MPS parallelization provides modest improvement over the sequential baseline, demonstrating that simply running tasks in parallel without eliminating redundant computation is insufficient.